Liam Trotter

-Liam Antony Trotter (born 24 August 1988) is an English professional footballer who plays as a midfielder for Chelmsford City.

-He has previously played for Ipswich Town, Grimsby Town, Scunthorpe United, Millwall, Bolton Wanderers, Nottingham Forest and AFC Wimbledon.
+Liam Antony Trotter (born 24 August 1988) is an English former professional footballer who played as a midfielder for Ipswich Town, Grimsby Town, Scunthorpe United, Millwall, Bolton Wanderers, Nottingham Forest, AFC Wimbledon, Orange County SC, Bromley, and Chelmsford City.

 Club career

 Ipswich Town

-Trotter started out in the Felixstowe and District youth league, where he played for numerous clubs (including Ransomes Sports Youths, Woodbridge, Achilles and the Witnesham Wasps) before being scouted for Ipswich Town and signed for the side at sixteen years old.
+Trotter started out in the Felixstowe and District youth league, where he played for numerous clubs (including Witnesham Wasps, Ransomes Sports, Achilles, Bury Town F.C., and Woodbridge) before being scouted for Ipswich Town and signed for the side at sixteen years old.
 Trotter was one of the players to appear in the FA Youth Cup victory in 2005, where they beat Southampton 3–2 over two legs.
 His progress in the club's academy earned a first team call-up on two occasions throughout the 2005–06 season.

 He made his league debut in Joe Royle's last game in charge against Plymouth Argyle, at Home Park on 30 April 2006, coming on for Ian Westlake with ten minutes to go.
 He signed his first professional contract with Ipswich Town on 30 August 2006.
 Since returning from the loan at Millwall, Trotter made his first appearance of the 2006–07 season, coming on as a substitute in the 80th minute for Jaime Peters in the 1–0 FA Cup Fifth Round defeat at Watford, on 17 February 2007.
 Following this, Trotter spent the rest of the 2006–07 season, playing for the reserve side.

 In the 2007–08 season, Trotter was expected to be loaned out to gain first team experience.
 But he stayed at Ipswich Town instead throughout the summer.
 He made his second league appearance against Colchester at Portman Road on 24 October 2007, coming on for Billy Clarke, with the score at 1–1.
 He then went on to score, as Ipswich Town won 3–1.
 After the match, he said: "It was a dream home debut for me.
 I was hoping before the game that I could come on and score and it was amazing."
 However, in his first start of the season against Sheffield United on 6 November 2007, Trotter gave away a penalty, which saw the side lost 3–1.
 Following this, Trotter found himself out of the first team and continued to play for the club's reserve side throughout the 2007–08 season.
 He also faced with his own injury concern.
 Despite this, Trotter was featured in the FA Cup match against Portsmouth but was sent–off for a professional foul on Pedro Mendes, in a 1–0 loss.
 As a result, he served a three match suspension for the side.
 On 26 February 2008, Trotter then signed a one–year contract extension with the club, keeping him until 2009.
 At the end of the 2007–08 season, he went on to make seven appearances and scoring once for the side.